Santorini

 • Location in the heart of Oia, 3 minutes' walk from the Byzantine castle

-• Booking score 9.6/10 from 324 reviews, constant top 5 on the island
+• Booking score 9.6/10 from 324 reviews, consistently in the island's top 5

 The selection on the map